Southwell Minster: Collegiate church

 Southwell Minster was served by prebendaries from the early days of its foundation.
 By 1291 there were 16 Prebends of Southwell mentioned in the Taxation Roll.

 In August 1540, as the dissolution of the monasteries was coming to an end, and despite its collegiate rather than monastic status, Southwell Minster was suppressed specifically in order that it could be included in the plans initiated by King Henry VIII to create several new cathedrals.
 It appears to have been proposed as the see for a new diocese comprising Nottinghamshire and Derbyshire, as a replacement for Welbeck Abbey which had been dissolved in 1538 and which by 1540 was no longer owned by the Crown.

 The plan for the minster's elevation did not proceed, so in 1543 Parliament reconstituted its collegiate status as before.
 In 1548 it again lost its collegiate status under the 1547 Act of King Edward VI which suppressed (among others) almost all collegiate churches: at Southwell the prebendaries were given pensions and the estates sold, while the church continued as the parish church on the petitions of the parishioners.

 By an Act of Philip and Mary in 1557, the minster and its prebends were restored.
 In 1579 a set of statutes was promulgated by Queen Elizabeth I and the chapter operated under this constitution until it was dissolved in 1841.
 The Ecclesiastical Commissioners made provision for the abolition of the chapter as a whole; the death of each canon after this time resulted in the extinction of his prebend.
 The chapter came to its appointed end on 12 February 1873 with the death of Thomas Henry Shepherd, rector of Clayworth and prebendary of Beckingham.

 Cathedral

-Despite the August 1540 plans to make Southwell Minster a cathedral not initially coming to fruition at the time, in 1884, 344 years later, Southwell Minster became a cathedral proper for Nottinghamshire and a part of Derbyshire including the city of Derby.
+Plans originating from August 1540 for Southwell Minster to be designated as a cathedral did not come to fruition until 1884, when it became a cathedral proper for Nottinghamshire and a part of Derbyshire including the city of Derby.
 The diocese was divided in 1927 and the Diocese of Derby was formed.
 The diocese's centenary was commemorated by a royal visit to distribute Maundy money.
 George Ridding, the first Bishop of Southwell, designed and paid for the grant of Arms now used as the diocesan coat of arms.